 The item variation store table is documented in subclause 7.2.

 Mapping subtables are represented using a DeltaSetIndexMap table; see 7.2.3.1 for the definition of this table.
 In the HVAR table, only format 0 of the DeltaSetIndexMap is used.
 Mapping subtables are optional.
-If a given mapping is not provided, the offset is set to NULL.
+If a given mapping subtable is not provided, the offset is set to NULL.

 Variation data for advance widths is required.
 A delta-set index mapping subtable for advance widths can be provided, but is optional.
 If a mapping subtable is not provided, glyph indices are used as implicit delta-set indices.
 To access the delta set for the advance of given glyph, the delta-set outer-level index is zero, and the glyph ID is used as the inner-level index.